UCSF-HMTRC/hyperpolarized_mri_book/_sources/dDNP_physics/dDNP_physics.md

 reduced polarization enhancement occurs when the electron spin relaxation rate is no longer fast compared to the cross-relaxation terms.
-This is due to an inefficient coupling to the phonon lattice and is usually referred to as a 'phonon bottle-neck'.
-Each electron spin must 'service' a large number, *N~n~/N~e~*, of nuclear spins to be effective.
-The electron spin must return to the ground state before any of the *N~n~/N~e~* nuclear spins in its sphere of influence has flipped through a nuclear relaxation mechanism.
-This is true if the nuclear relaxation of the spins *I* has no other origin than their couplings with the spins *S*.
-If, however, other nuclear relaxation mechanisms, sometimes called leakage relaxation, are present, the condition may be violated, and the nuclear polarization would be smaller than *P~e~*.
+This is due to an inefficient coupling to the phonon lattice and must "service" a large number, $N_n/N_e$, of nuclear spins to be effective.
+The electron spin must return to the ground state before any of the $N_n/N_e$ nuclear spins in its sphere of influence has flipped through a nuclear relaxation mechanism.
+This is true if the nuclear relaxation of the spins $I$ has no other origin than their couplings with the spins $S$.
+If, however, other nuclear relaxation mechanisms—sometimes called leakage relaxation—are present, the condition may be violated, and the nuclear polarization would be smaller than $P_e$.
+This is expressed by the equation $N_n/N_e \ll T_{1n}/T_{1e}$.
+Fig. 2
-This is expressed by the equation *N~n~/N~e~\<\<T~1n~/T~1e~.* Fig. 2 shows a typical DNP enhancement spectrum for ^1^H (approx. 142 MHz) at 3.4 T (approx. 94 GHz for the microwave irradiation).
+shows a typical DNP enhancement spectrum for $^{1}H$ (approx. 142 MHz) at 3.4 T (approx. 94 GHz for the microwave irradiation).
 The positive and negative enhancement of the nuclear spin polarization happens and the difference and sum frequencies, respectively.